maniyedidi/react-version-tracker/README.md

 - Display modal instead of alert

-- Give option to auto reload in  VersionTracker
+- Give the option to auto-reload in  VersionTracker

-- Add auto reload and Display alert option in useVersionTracker
+- Add auto-reload and Display alert option in useVersionTracker

 ## 🔗 Links